Tyrn/wei/the-insider-en.typ

 hand, claimed that they were not peasants but staunch zealots.

      The  traffic  on  the highway  connecting  Assalah to  the  capital was completely  paralyzed.
-Two monorails,  Assalah  - Sky  City  and  Assalah  - I-Chakhar, were used  for  cargo  transport.
+Two monorails,  Assalah---Sky  City  and  Assalah---I-Chakhar, were used  for  cargo  transport.
 The  blocked-off  area in  the vicinity  of  the  monorails  was  controlled  by  the  satellites  launched specifically for this purpose; the satellites called alarm three times a day and the  trains had to be stopped; the cargo transportation schedule went to